mohammad-tahmasebi-ci/milestone-project/README.md

 ### Manual Testing

 The website was tested manually, using MS Edge, Google Chrome, and Firefox.
 All available device settings were tested one at a time by:
-- Load pages on Firefox, MS Edge, Google Chrome
+- Load the page on Firefox, MS Edge, Google Chrome
 - Taking advantage of the development tool on the above platforms to test different viewports
 - Accessing external social sites
 - Testing the single menu option